-These networks will provide service to your motorhome’s router via the SIM card that many of the platforms in this article will require to get you online.
+These networks will provide service to your mobile wifi motorhome’s router via the SIM card that many of the platforms in this article will require to get you online.

 Virgin Mobile also offers extensive coverage throughout the UK and can be considered another addition to the traditional Big Four.

-How much do SIM card WiFi plans cost in the UK?
+How much do SIM card Wi-Fi plans cost in the UK?

-Pre-paid SIM cards are available at airports and other travel hubs, but these are typically only used by tourists.
-Citizens who plan on spending a considerable amount of time in their motorhomes would be better served by purchasing a month-to-month data plan from one of the UK’s major WIFI providers.
+Travellers who plan on spending a considerable amount of time in their motorhomes would be better served by purchasing a month-to-month data plan from one of the UK’s major WIFI providers.

 These can cost anywhere between 20 to 50 pounds per month depending on how much data you plan on using in your motorhome.
 Various SIM card plans also range in network access, but most will be well served by purchasing the 4G capable plans over the slightly more expensive 5G programs.

 We use a portable wifi router with an EE sim card with a booster antenna on top of the van, fixed to the roof.
 We went for this option because we need unlimited internet connection in Europe due to the fact we work on the road, so no other option would have been viable for us.

 It costs us £41 per month, which includes a Netflix and BT Sport subscription (there are other options to choose from) and we have had coverage in all of the places we have been to in Europe.